ASA Standards

 DEVCOM U.S. Army Research Laboratory

 “I first started in standards at a regional level, but when I was asked to participate on behalf of a not-for-profit organization 14 years ago through ASA, it opened a whole new world.
-Standards work and the content of each one is important and being involved in that is a mixture of frustration and reward, but reward always wins out!
 Participating and interacting with others around the country and the globe allow our sphere of experts, peers, and actual friends to expand more than I ever imagined.
 The work, although challenging at times, is meaningful and fulfilling; I am truly better because of the Standards experience.”

 Brian Biby